Jan Werle: Other interests

-Werle has studied law at Groningen University while continuing to improve his chess.
+Werle studied law at Groningen University while continuing to improve his chess.
 He admits that he finds the mental rigours of two such analytical and memory-intensive disciplines extremely demanding and can see the benefits of combining academic study with a more physical sport.
 His favourite sporting pastimes are football, tennis and rowing.

 Regarding the future, his aspirations as a professional chess player are quite modest and he thinks it more likely that his long-term future will be as a practitioner of civil law.

 Werle married Romanian chess Woman Grandmaster Iozefina Păuleţ on 7 September 2019.